Fanny (1811 ship): Battle with General Armstrong

 At about midday on 18 April, Fanny was near the Irish coast when General Armstrong, captain Guy R. Champlin, from New York City, sighted her.
 Due to squally weather, General Armstrong did not immediately engage, but shadowed Fanny until early the following day, when General Armstrong closed to pistol shot range and opened fire.
 The faster and better armed privateer inflicted significant damage on Fanny, the privateer's long 42-pounder gun being particularly devastating.

-The musket fire from the schooner was so severe that it was impossible to maintain station on the quarter deck.
+The musket fire from the schooner was so severe that it was impossible to maintain station on the quarterdeck.
 Fanny returned fire and caused some damage to the American.
 However after about an hour of close combat, never out of pistol shot, Laughton struck her colours.
 One of the severely injured was one of Fanny's co-owners, John Begg, who later recovered from his injuries and continued his trade with South America.

 Captain Champlin wrote in his log book:

 Captain Laughton wrote to his employer:

 Fanny's crew transferred to the General Armstrong and she put a prize crew on Fanny.
 Later that day the American schooner encountered Principe, Captain da Silva, a Portuguese vessel en route from Maranham to Liverpool.
 Champlin transferred 130 prisoners, including Laughton and his crew, to Principe.
 They arrived in Hoylake, England, on 23 April, when Principe ran on shore.